OM-SINGH-81/SpotVoid/README.md

 ### Prerequisites

 1.  **Push to a Git Repository**: Before deploying, your code must be in a Git repository (e.g., on GitHub, GitLab, or Bitbucket).
+If you haven't already, you can initialize a repository and push your code:
     *   Initialize a Git repository: `git init`
     *   Commit your files: `git add . && git commit -m "Initial commit"`
     *   Create a repository on your preferred platform and push your code to it.